apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hamas fires missiles at Tel Aviv, prompting first sirens in months**
+**Severe weather threat brings chance for hail, strong winds, tornadoes**

-You can read more about it [here](https://www.reuters.com/world/middle-east/more-aid-trucks-expected-roll-into-gaza-2024-05-26/).
+You can read more about it [here](https://www.wlwt.com/article/cincinnati-severe-weather-sunday-tornadoes-forecast/60906366).

 ## Requirements
 - Python 3.8